netdata/netdata/docs/metrics-storage-management/enable-streaming.md

 To configure replication, you need two nodes, each running Netdata.
 First you'll first enable streaming on your parent node, then enable streaming on your child node.
-When you're finished, you'll be able to see the child node's metrics in the parent node's dashboard, quickly switch between the two dashboards, and be able to serve [alarm notifications](https://github.com/netdata/netdata/blob/master/docs/monitor/enable-notifications.md) from either or both nodes.
+When you're finished, you'll be able to see the child node's metrics in the parent node's dashboard, quickly switch between the two dashboards, and be able to serve [alert notifications](https://github.com/netdata/netdata/blob/master/docs/monitor/enable-notifications.md) from either or both nodes.

 ### Enable streaming on the parent node